dylanmtaylor/dylanmtaylor.github.io/posts/2018-04-27-using-cockpit-to-administer-linux-servers-in-the-browser.md

 title: Using Cockpit to Administer Linux Servers in the Browser
 description: A web-based server management interface sponsored by Red Hat that makes it easy to administer Linux servers via a browser.
 ---
+## Using Cockpit to Administer Linux Servers in the Browser

 It's often really nice to be able to log into a web interface and check the status of your server and run a few terminal commands.
 Previously for this, I was using the [Ajenti Server Admin Panel](http://ajenti.org/), but I recently discovered a new solution that I like better because of its simplicity and sponsorship by Red Hat.
 That solution is the [Cockpit project](http://cockpit-project.org/).
 As described on the official website, "Cockpit is a server manager that makes it easy to administer your GNU/Linux servers via a web browser."
 I decided to give it a try.
 Since my server is running CentOS 7, this was very easy to get up and running, and it is actually included by default in the CentOS repositories as the `cockpit` package.
 This is a great addition to tools like `glances` and `htop`, and makes checking on the server a breeze.